GabrielTeixeiraC/URL-Scheduler/README.md

 This program implements a URL scheduler, a module of a search engine responsible for defining the order in which URLs on the Internet should be crawled.
 Given a series of URLs from different hosts in the format

     <protocol>://<host><path>?<query>#<fragment>

 the program defines the order in which these URLs should be collected, following a depth-first collection strategy.
 A structure formed by a queue of lists was used, which collects known hosts first and then URLs with less depth.

+All data structures were implemented without using the STL or similar libraries.

 ## Compilation:
-To compile the program, run:
+To compile the program, navigate to the directory containing the source code and run the following command:

     make all

 ## Usage:
 The definition of the operations to be performed is up to the user, who must pass as a parameter to the program, through the command line, a text file containing the desired operations.
 The program recognizes the file name through regex and creates a file with the same name as the input file plus the suffix '-out', where the results of the desired operations will be stored.

+    ./bin/main <input file>

 The operations that the user can perform in the program are: